ospc-org/ospc.org/DATABASE.md

 - Check that you can roll back your migrations
 - Check how long it will take to run a migration (most of ours are fairly quick)

+** Database Backup Policy **

+Heroku keeps a back up of our databases for up to five days.
+We should be able to roll back further if needed.
+Below is the procedure that we should use to maintain at least one accurate, uncorrupted (if not up to date) database:
+- Production database stays up and is the production database until it needs to be rolled back
+- Back-up 1 is the previous version of the database where a version is defined by the database schema.
+If the schema is changed (i.e. migrations are run), the version is bumped up.
+- Back-up 2 is the version preceding Back-up 1.

+The Production database and the Back-up 1 database are stored on Heroku.
+In order to keep costs down Back-up 2 is stored at a separate location.
+I am actively exploring different options for storage.

+This procedure is not completely infallible.
+We could realize that the data is corrupted four versions after a change was made.
+However, this procedure gives us a at least a month or two to realize that something is wrong.
+Further, versions that precede large scale or complex migrations are saved for longer periods of time.
+For example, the databases from before [#738]([https://github.com/OpenSourcePolicyCenter/PolicyBrain/pull/738) and [#822](https://github.com/OpenSourcePolicyCenter/PolicyBrain/pull/822) were both stored.